Delicious Arabic Sweets Popular In The Middle East

 Halawet El Jibn – حلاوة الجبن

-The people’s choice indulgence, halawet el jibn are cigar-shaped rolls of sweet cheese dough stuffed with clotted cream.
+The people’s choice indulgence, halawet el jibn are rolls of semolina dough which people stuff with clotted cream.
 A bit of a flavor snooze until you cut them into bite-size pieces and top them with pistachios and a dollop of rose petal jam.
 Drizzle on a fragrant syrup, and thank Lebanon and Syria for this exotic concoction of yummy!

 Namoura – نمورة

 This is one of those Middle Eastern sweets that can be easily replicated anywhere, no matter where you are from.
-Made from simple ingredients, it is rich and dense, with the semolina crumbling on the tongue, yet chewy and sweet, as it is soaked in sticky flower syrup.
-The pan is greased with tahini rather than butter, mellowing each bite.
+It is rich and dense, with the semolina crumbling on the tongue, yet chewy and sweet, as people choose to soak it in sticky flower syrup.
+The pan gets greased with tahini rather than butter, mellowing each bite.

 Umm Ali – أم علي

 Translating to “Ali’s Mother”, Umm Ali is a core dessert of Eid celebrations and other holidays.
-This deliciously creamy, bread and butter pudding is made slightly differently than the kind eaten in the West, with puff pastry or torn-up croissant layered in a large dish with pistachios, dried coconut flakes, and sultanas or pieces of dates.
-A mixture of milk, cream and sugar is then poured over the top and allowed to soak into the pastry mix before being baked.
-A hearty and warming dish, no celebration is complete without a bowl or two.
+People make this deliciously creamy, bread and butter pudding slightly differently than the kind eaten in the West, with puff pastry or torn-up croissant layered in a large dish with pistachios, dried coconut flakes, and sultanas or pieces of dates.
+Then, Arabs pour a mixture of milk, cream and sugar over the top.
+The pastry will soak the mix before baking it.
+That is to say, no celebration is complete without a bowl or two.

 Awama – عوامة

 The Ottomans knew their way around snacks, inventing this granddaddy of the donut.
-Awama is a traditional Levant sweet made of small fried dough balls that you dip in syrup.
+Awama is a traditional Levant sweet.
+Basically, they are small, fried dough balls that you dip in syrup.
 The name is Arabic for “floater” because the dough pops to the surface when being fried.
 One ball of this Damascene dessert has about 180 calories!